Takashiidobe/notes/src/business/interviewee-questions.md

+---
+title: Ask Me This Instead
+date created: Sunday, April 28th 2024, 7:58:34 am
+date modified: Saturday, December 7th 2024, 6:43:35 pm
+---
-# Ask me this Instead
+# Ask Me This Instead

-## What are the current focus areas for the company as a whole?
+## What Are the Current Focus Areas for the Company as a Whole?

 ### Who to Ask:
 CEO / Founder